alphagov/govuk-design-system/src/accessibility.md

 ### Testing our products for accessibility

-The [GOV.UK Design System website](https://design-system.service.gov.uk/) was last last audited for accessibility issues by an external group on 7 October 2019.
+The [GOV.UK Design System website](https://design-system.service.gov.uk/) was last audited for accessibility issues by an external group on 7 October 2019.
 The test was carried out by the [Digital Accessibility Centre (DAC)](https://digitalaccessibilitycentre.org/).

 DAC tested a sample of pages to cover the different content types in the GOV.UK Design System website.
 They were: